6 Benefits of Being an Older Mom

 6. You stay younger at heart.

 I’ll never forget the day I sat down in a kindergarten meeting for one of my sons and looked around and felt I was the oldest mom in the room!
-It was a surreal feeling, but also one that enlightened me to the experience of older parents.
-You stay connected to a more youthful crowd!
+It was a surreal feeling.
+But it was also one that enlightened me to the experience of older parents.
+You stay connected to a more youthful crowd.
 Instead of guilty by association, you are young at heart by association!
 So while you may gain a few gray hairs on your head, you are also staying abreast with the latest pop star and fashion trends.
 You’re not only older and wiser, but cooler.
-And what isn’t super fun about that? 😉
+And what isn’t super fun about that?